-- Quagmire of Family Guy likes getting his dates Roofie Coladas.
+- Quagmire likes getting his dates Roofie Coladas.

 - Subverted in Drawn Together where Captain Hero slips himself the roofie for the purpose of getting himself date raped, passes out, only to have Xandir point out it was a candy.
 He gets annoyed when they don't take advantage of his faux-drugged state.

 - In one Animaniacs episode spoofing Film Noir, Yakko is slipped a Mickey, meaning there's a mouse in red shorts in his drink.
-He declines, saying, "Sorry, I work for Warner Bros."
+He declines, saying, "Nice try, bub, but I work for Warners."

 - Happens to Goofy in the Classic Disney Short How to Be a Detective.